The trace, every line.

 grep 'webhook POST to' daemon.log Format: webhook POST to {url} failed: {error}.
 Subscription-side; not retried at the daemon (the recipient is responsible for its own retry policy).

-v0.7 brings the Hook Pipeline (arch-spec §2) and Sidechain Transcripts (§6).
-Both extend the trace surface — every hook fire becomes a span, every transcript line is durable.
-Once those land:
+v0.7.0 shipped the Hook Pipeline (arch-spec §2) and Sidechain Transcripts (§6).
+Both extended the trace surface:

-Transcript stream — every governed action lands a row in the transcript table with the full payload + verdict, queryable independent of the daemon log
+Transcript stream (landed) — transcript lines land durably in the transcript tables (src/transcripts/, transcripts.lifecycle trace target), queryable independent of the daemon log

-OpenTelemetry hookup — v1.0 charter; the tracing-opentelemetry bridge so traces can ship to a collector
+OpenTelemetry hookup (future) — v1.0 charter; the tracing-opentelemetry bridge so traces can ship to a collector